chrisvo3/java-guide/live-interviews/perscholas-06feb2020.md

 > This is the mock questions to practice for a technical interview on 07 Feb 2020

 ## What is _Java_?
-Java is high level object oriented programming language that utilize compile code known as byecode
+Java is high level object oriented programming language that utilize compile code known as bytecode

 JRE : Java Runtime Environment (1.5, 1.8)
 JVM: Java Virtual Machine (actualy virtual machine that run when boost up)